temchelsy/new-react-app/README.md

 ## Description

 This Meal Finder App allows users to search for meal recipes using TheMealDB API.
 It features a responsive design, local storage for data persistence, and navigation managed by `react-router-dom`.
-The project is built with **Vite** for fast development and optimized production builds.
+The project is built with **Vite**

 ## Features